 JOHN MC GAHERN AWARD

-As part of the Iron Mountain Literature Festival, Leitrim County Council and the Tyrone Guthrie Centre with the support of the McGahern Estate developed the John McGahern Award to encourage the development of emerging Irish writers and to pay tribute to the exceptional contribution of John McGahern to literature, and to Leitrim.
+As part of the Iron Mountain Literature Festival and with the support of the McGahern Estate Leitrim County Council developed the John McGahern Award to encourage the development of emerging Irish writers and to pay tribute to the exceptional contribution of John McGahern to literature, and to Leitrim.

 Who Can Apply:

-This is an open call to early career writers of fiction resident in the Republic of Ireland or Northern Ireland.
+This is an open call to emerging writers of fiction resident in the Republic of Ireland.
 Applicants must have had some fiction or short stories published in a recognised journal or anthology selected by an established publisher or editor.

 How to Apply:

 Applications are accepted on-line through the link at the bottom of this page and must include:

 A cover letter outlining current projects and your motivations and interests as a writer.

 An up to date biography.

 Three samples of up to 500 words each from three separate recent works.